Stan1slavssKy/CPU/README.md

 Then you need to compile assembler and then cpu.

-You can do this like that:
+You can do it like that:

                            cd assembler
                            make